jenkins-infra/docker-openvpn/README.md

 ### How to Renew Server-side Certificate?

-* Build EASYVPN binary by running one of the following commands depending on your
+* Build EASYVPN binary by running one of the following commands depending on your operating system:
   * `make init_osx`
   * `make init_linux`
   * `make init_windows` and copy `./utils/easyvpn/easyvpn.exe` at the root of this repository